 The majority of foreign passport holders are required to obtain a South Africa visa to travel to the country, no matter the purpose and duration of the stay.
-A South Africa visa for UK citizens will soon be available through a simple online application which will only take a few minutes to complete.
-This Electronic Travel Authorization is being implemented in order to expedite the application process to allow foreign citizens easier access to South Africa, eliminating the need to apply at a Consulate or Embassy.
+It is expected that a South Africa electronic visa for UK citizens will soon be available through a simple online application which will only take a few minutes to complete.
+This Electronic Visa is being implemented in order to expedite the application process to allow foreign citizens easier access to South Africa, eliminating the need to apply at a Consulate or Embassy.

-A trial of the new system is first expected to be implemented in New Zealand before being rolled out to other countries once any initial glitches have been ironed out.
-The South African eVisa for UK citizens will be introduced soon after.
+A trial of the new visa system will first be implemented in Kenya before being rolled out to other countries once any initial glitches have been ironed out.
+The South African eVisa for UK citizens is expected to be introduced soon after.

 Do I Need a Visa for South Africa from the UK?